Omni-Kingdoms/Deployment/README.md

-# Diamond-1-Hardhat Implementation
+# OmniKingdoms Deployment

 This is a reference implementation for [EIP-2535 Diamonds](https://github.com/ethereum/EIPs/issues/2535).
-To learn about other implementations go here: https://github.com/mudgen/diamond

 **Note:** The loupe functions in DiamondLoupeFacet.sol MUST be added to a diamond and are required by the EIP-2535 Diamonds standard.